plotzing/plotzing/README.md

 *Specifying Custom Dataframes*

-As mentioned previously, you do not need to specify the name of your dataframe if you have a dataframe called df in your global environment, as Plotzing will use this by default when no other dataframe is specified.
+As mentioned previously, Plotzing will look for a datraframe called df in your global environment by default when no other dataframe is specified.
 However, if you wish to use another dataframe, you may specify this using **`data =`**.

 ## **Customizing Plots**